Russian skater's doping case to be heard Sunday at Olympics

 On Monday — hours after Valieva’s skating helped the Russians win the Olympic team event — the Stockholm lab notified RUSADA the test was positive.

-The CAS panel of three judges will consider only the request to re-impose the interim ban on Valieva.
+The three CAS judges, from Italy, the United States and Slovenia, will consider only the request to re-impose the interim ban on Valieva.
+It will be chaired by Milan-based lawyer Fabio Iudica.

+The American judge, Jeffrey Benz, is a former national-level figure skater and one of the most in-demand arbitrators for CAS cases.
+Vesna Bergant Rakočeviċ is a high court judge in the Slovenian capital of Ljubljana.

-Whether the Russian team keeps the gold medal in the team event will be decided later.
+Whether the Russian team keeps the gold medal in the team event is a separate issue that will be decided later.

 The full investigation of the doping case is for RUSADA to handle and could take months.
 That could also be appealed to CAS.